-The BSN program, in alignment with the Commission on Collegiate Nursing Education (CCNE) Standards for Accreditation of Baccalaureate and Graduate Nursing Programs (amended 2018), and has identified
+The BSN program, in alignment with the Commission on Collegiate Nursing Education (CCNE) Standards for Accreditation of Baccalaureate and Graduate

 Nursing Programs (amended 2018), and has identified program outcomes, including student outcomes, alumni outcomes, and faculty outcomes to evaluate the program's effectiveness.
 The student outcomes include program completion and employment rates, achievement of expected student learning outcomes, satisfaction with courses and instruction, and satisfaction with overall program effectiveness.
 The program outcomes are also aligned with the expected outcome addresses alumni satisfaction with overall program effectiveness in meeting expected student learning outcomes.
+Admissions